Analogies compare two different things, in order to point out similarities.

 prolific anti-gay author

-Dr. Gagnon presented an interesting challenge on an anti-gay DVD set he made for ELCA, the Evangelical Lutheran Church in America.
-I have read Dr. Gagnon's book and hold him in high regard for his Christian life and his erudite scholarship.
+Dr. Gagnon presented an interesting challenge to gay Christians, on an anti-gay DVD set he made for ELCA, the Evangelical Lutheran Church in America.
+I have watched the DVDs and have read Dr. Gagnon's book and hold him in high esteem for his Christian life and his erudite scholarship.
 Although we have never met in person, we have talked by phone and I respect his views.
 The good Doctor challenged gay Christians.

 1. The OT Holiness Code does not cover every circumstance we face.
 Analogy allows us to draw principled conclusions based on God’s response to comparable situations.